combattingbias/combattingbias.huygens.knaw.nl/docs/about/mission.md

 <!-- changed logos to vertical alignment -->

 <div class="flex-container" style="align-items: center; justify-content: space-between; margin-top: 10px;">
    <p class="text-block">Combatting Bias is a collaborative project.
-We are grateful to work closely together with over 15 researchers, practitioners, and domain experts (see <a href="https://combattingbias.huygens.knaw.nl/about/team/partnerprojects" target="_top"><i>Partner Projects</i></a> and <a href="https://combattingbias.huygens.knaw.nl/about/team/advisors/" target="_top"><i>Advisors</i></a>), who shape our work and thinking through insights into their experiences and expertise in cultural heritage, critical archival studies, community (memory) work, natural language processing, and the FAIR principles, among others.
+We are grateful to work closely together with over 15 researchers, practitioners, and domain experts (see <a href="https://combattingbias.huygens.knaw.nl/about/team/partnerprojects" target="_top"><i><strong>Partner Projects</strong></i></a> and <a href="https://combattingbias.huygens.knaw.nl/about/team/advisors/" target="_top"><i><strong>Advisors</strong></i></a>), who shape our work and thinking through insights into their experiences and expertise in cultural heritage, critical archival studies, community (memory) work, natural language processing, and the FAIR principles, among others.
 The project itself is also embedded in two research institutes: Huygens Institute and the International Institute of Social History (IISH).
-Read more about our collaboration with partner projects and advisors in our <a href="/about/projectmethodology" target="_top"><i>Project Methodology</i></a>.
+Read more about our collaboration with partner projects and advisors in our <a href="/about/projectmethodology" target="_top"><i><strong>Project Methodology</strong></i></a>.
 </p>

    <div class="logos-container" style="display: flex; flex-direction: column; gap: 40px;">